-Tech Foundations is designed to promote computer literacy.
+Tech Foundations is a required course designed to promote computer literacy.
 The course is divided into four software sections each studying a different software application, its uses and its capabilities.
 Hardware topics

 - Possess computer literacy

 - Use Basic Operating Systems

-- Use a Word Processing Program on computers and iPads
+- Use a Word Processing Program on computers and Chromebooks

-- Use a presentation program on computers and iPads
+- Use a presentation program on computers and Chromebooks

-- Use the Internet
+- Use the Internet/Email

 - Integrate Applications

-- Use a Spreadsheet program on computers and iPads
+- Use a Spreadsheet program on computers and Chromebooks

 - Use a Database program

-Digital Citizenship
+Digital Citizenship, Introductory Coding

+ACCOUNTING I

-ACCOUNTING I Credit: 1.0 Level: Grade 11, 12 Weight: 1.0
+1.0 Level: Grade 11, 12 1.0 Weight: